Gisela (singer)

-Gisela Lladó Cánovas (born 1 January 1979), known mononymously as Gisela, is a Spanish pop singer and voice actress.
+Gisela Lladó Cánovas (born 1 January 1979), known mononymously as Gisela, is a Spanish singer.
 She was born in El Bruc (Barcelona), in Catalonia, Spain and studied journalism at the Autonomous University of Barcelona before becoming famous after placing eighth in the first Spanish edition of Operación Triunfo in 2001.
 She is also known for representing Andorra in the Eurovision Song Contest 2008 in Belgrade, Serbia.

 Career after Operación Triunfo

 Her first album, Parte De Mí, came out in Spain in 2002, selling 260,000 copies in a few weeks.
 That year she also performed at the Eurovision Song Contest 2002 in Tallinn as a backing singer for her friend Rosa López.
 In 2003, she won the award for best voice in the Viña del Mar International Song Festival and she won the competition with the song Este Amor Es Tuyo.

 Her second album in 2003, Más Allá has five singles, including Más Allá (and Catalan version: Més enllà), the No.1 Sola and Amor Divino.
 Also in 2003, her version of Irene Cara's "What a Feeling" was included in a commercial in the United Kingdom.

 Her father, Salvador Lladó Piquer (1940–2019) died of cancer in Barcelona.
 Her manager is her older brother, Joan.

 In 2020, Gisela performed live at The Academy Awards in Los Ángeles, performing the Castilian Spanish part of the song Into The Unknown from Frozen II.